workgroupengineering/Flowery.NET/llms-static/MigrationExample.md

 # Migration Guide: Integrating Flowery.NET into Existing Apps

 This guide explains when and how to use `CustomThemeApplicator` to integrate Flowery.NET's theme controls into apps with existing theming architectures.
+For general theme management, see [DaisyThemeManager](controls/DaisyThemeManager.html).

 ## When You Need CustomThemeApplicator